 The Glock 17 has been proven around the world for its top-notch reliability and dependability.
 In my hands, I’ve never had this pistol so much as fail to fire.
 The simple design lends itself well to reliability, and in my experience, the gun has no issues dealing with sand, water, mud, etc. It just runs and runs well.

 I’ve heard of issues with the MOS platform becoming loose after firing tons of rounds, but have not experienced this myself.
 I do Loc Tite my optic and plate down.

 I don’t think there is a handgun in existence that has the customizability of the Glock series of pistols.
 Maybe the 1911, maybe.
 You can find half a dozen different manufacturers of magazines, dozens of different triggers, sight options, and more.
 This pistol can be customized to a ludicrous degree.
 It can be whatever you need it to be.
 Hell, you can even turn it into a rifle.

 Price: 4 out of 5

-For an optic ready pistol, the Glock 17 MOS is very well priced.
-It can be found for under 600 bucks at most retailers, and it comes with 3 17 round magazines and the four backstraps.
-The Glock series of pistols have always been affordable guns and continue to be as the guns change in generation and features.
+For an optics ready pistol, the Glock 17 MOS is very well priced.
+It can be found for under 600 bucks at most retailers, and it comes with 3 17 round magazines and 4 backstraps.
+The Glock series of pistols have always been affordable guns, and continue to be as the guns change in generation and features.